CS

 Feature Showdown

-The Mazda CX-90 features a 10.3-inch touchscreen, while the Genesis GV70 gets a 27-inch display.
+The Mazda CX-90 features a 10.3-inch touchscreen paired with a 7-inch digital dash, while the Genesis GV70 gets a 14.5-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Genesis GV70 counters with head-up display, panoramic roof, heated front seats, ventilated seats, Genesis Audio audio and ambient lighting that the Mazda CX-90 does not offer.
 Which feature set matters more depends on your daily routine and priorities.